brown-studios/minuet/docs/installation-guide.md

 1. Gently plug the flexible cable for the built-in keypad to the header labeled **PANEL**.
 1. Screw the board into place with the 3 screws and plastic washers that were used for the original circuit board.
 1. Plug the thermistor connector into the socket labeled **THERMISTOR**.
-1. If you have a peripheral that plugs into the **EXPANSION** header, configure it according to its documentation then plug it into the socket.
-Take care to orient the peripheral to fit within the outline of the main board and ensure that its pins are fully seated.
+1. If you have an accessory that plugs into the **EXPANSION** port, configure it according to its documentation then plug it into the socket.
+Take care to orient the accessory to fit within the outline of the main board and ensure that its pins are fully seated.
     - [Lighting and load accessory board](../hardware/load/design-and-errata.md)
-1. If you have a peripheral with a QWIIC interface, plug it into the **QWIIC** connector using a QWIIC cable.
+1. If you have an accessory with a QWIIC interface, plug it into the **QWIIC** connector using a QWIIC cable.

 ## Reassembling the Maxxfan